 Description

-Why it matters: PRP preparation quality depends on both the tube system and the clinic’s handling protocol.
+Why it matters: PRP preparation quality depends on the tube system and the clinic’s validated handling protocol.

-Plasmolifting™ PRP Gel is supplied as sterile PRP gel tubes for the preparation of autologous platelet-rich plasma, meaning plasma derived from the same patient’s blood.
-Each tube contains a thixotropic separating gel, which changes flow behavior under force and then forms a barrier after centrifugation.
-The barrier helps position plasma above the gel while red and white cellular components remain below it.
+Plasmolifting™ PRP Gel is supplied as sterile PRP gel tubes for preparing autologous platelet-rich plasma, meaning plasma derived from the same patient’s blood.
+Each tube includes a thixotropic separating gel.
+Thixotropic gel changes flow behavior under centrifugal force and then helps form a barrier between plasma and cellular blood components after spinning.

-This product is not a dermal filler, drug, or independent treatment.
-It is a blood collection and separation device used within a larger PRP workflow.
-PRP refers to platelet-rich plasma itself.
-PRP gel tubes refer to the tube configuration that includes a gel separator to support controlled fraction isolation.
-This PRP vs PRP gel distinction is important when documenting supplies and explaining the workflow to patients.
+The product is not a dermal filler, injectable drug, or independent treatment.
+It is a blood collection and separation device used within a larger PRP preparation workflow.
+PRP refers to platelet-rich plasma itself, while PRP gel tubes refer to the collection tube format that includes a gel separator to support fraction isolation.
+That distinction helps clinics document supplies accurately and avoid describing the tube as the therapeutic material.

 | Attribute | Clinic-relevant detail |